 Only the people who have employer-based benefits can be said to be paying for their o... (more)

 The very same people that caused the last economic crisis have created a 278 TRILLION dollar derivatives time bomb that could go off at any moment.
 When this absolutely colossal bubble does implode, we are going to be faced with the worst economic crash in the history of the United States.
 During the last financial crisis, our politicians promised us that they would make sure that “too big to fail” would never be a problem again.
-Instead, as you will see below, those banks ha... (more)
+Instead, as you will see below, th... (more)

 Suppose the scientific consensus on climate change is right.
 Let’s also stipulate, for the sake of argument, that the computer projections used by the United Nations and the US government are correct, and that economists are able to translate those data into meaningful projections about costs and benefits to people living in the future with climate change.